The six-project day that produces nothing

 Why does context switching hit creatives harder than everyone else?

 Context switching costs creatives more than other professionals because creative work depends on two fragile cognitive states – sustained attention and flow – that standard task switching destroys.
-Cognitive scientists Joshua Rubinstein and David Meyer found that switching between tasks can consume up to 40% of productive time, with costs increasing alongside task complexity [3].
+Cognitive scientists Joshua Rubinstein and David Meyer found that switching between tasks carries significant time costs, with losses commonly estimated at up to 40% of productive time as task complexity rises [3].
 For creative professionals, the cost is compounded by two specific vulnerabilities: attention residue and flow fragility.

 Attention residue is the cognitive phenomenon in which part of a person’s mental capacity remains occupied by a previous task after switching to a new one.
 Attention residue persists even when the person is aware of the need to focus on the current task, reducing performance on subsequent work.